-Water Filtration Sytem: One thing nice about this hike is that there is usually a lot of run off from the snow melt and you can fill your filtered water bottles from the running streams.
+Water Filtration System: One thing nice about this hike is that there is usually a lot of runoff from the snowmelt and you can fill your filtered water bottles from the running streams.
 It keeps your backpack lighter if you carry a lightweight water purifier like these Clear Flow water bottles that we carry on all our long hikes.
 We had originally started the hike carrying big, heavy gallon water bottle on our way up because we were worried about having enough for 19 miles but after about 2 hours we dumped it all when we realized we could just fill and filter water from the falls and streams.

-Packable Down Jacket: We never hike without our Patagonia NanoPuffs.
+Packable Down Jacket: We never hike without our Patagonia Down Sweater Jackets or NanoPuffs.
 Weather in the mountains can change quickly and it’s no fun being cold on the trail.

 Packable Rain Jacket: The weather is unpredictable in the mountains.
 Even if it’s “not supposed to rain” bring a rain jacket.

-Beanie: While you will proobably only need this for the first hour, it will be cold when you start and keeping your head warm will save energy for your long trek ahead.
+Beanie: While you will probably only need this for the first hour, it will be cold when you start and keeping your head warm will save energy for your long trek ahead.